saeed-sufi/GA/README.md

 * Remember, metrics are really reports on people.
 This is where most off-the-shelf metrics packages fail.
 For example, consider a report that claims in a split-test between two proposed features, feature A generated more revenue than feature B. Which people used feature A?
 Which people used feature B?...

+## Common pitfalls

+* Using UA transaction tag works only with the Standard Ecommerce.
+For Enhanced Ecommerce tag use either pageview or event tag.

+* Try to include both product name and ID.
+If you don’t include the Product ID, then product list attribution will not work (of course, if you are tracking the performance of the product list in the first place).